realworldocaml/book/en/objects.md

 governs when an object with one type _A_ can be used in an expression that expects an object of another type _B_.
 When this is true, we say that _A_ is a _subtype_ of _B_.
-Actually, more concretely, subtyping determines when the coercion operator `e :> t` can be applied.
+Actually, more concretely, subtyping restricts when the coercion operator `e :> t` can be applied.
 This coercion works only if the expression `e` has some type `s` and `s` is a subtype of `t`.